The potential pitfalls of luxury vinyl flooring: Flooring Forensics - Aug/Sep 16

 Another concern with LVT is slipping on a wet surface or one that is contaminated with something like ice melt pellets (calcium chloride)-yup, the same stuff used to do moisture vapor emission tests.
 If this substance is deposited on the surface, the residue will attract moisture and emulsify, which is like putting 3-in-One oil on the floor.
 One other area of concern would be direct sunlight on the floor, like in a high-rise building of apartments with floor to ceiling windows.
 Even with a UV inhibitor on the glass, over time the sun can damage the material.

 To add one more concern, be mindful of PVC-free LVT.
-This product can be very brittle and crack.
+By definition, LVT is PVC flooring.
+So PVC-free LVT can be very brittle and crack.
 It may be unstable, possess no drape (pliability) and may require a special adhesive for installation.
 You might want to do a small mock-up installation with this material to test its stability and ability to bond to the substrate.

 Now that I’ve made you paranoid about LVT, I will tell you that although there are potential pitfalls, the key word is “potential.”
 Like any flooring product or material from carpet to concrete, there are always potential pitfalls.
 This article is meant to inform you of what to look for when choosing products to sell or specify.
 The goal is to help you identify quality products that will actually perform in the attended applications.
 Armed with this information, you’ll avoid claims, complaints and a lot of headaches.
 And remember the saying, “You get what you pay for.”
 If you have any questions, please feel free to ask.
 We’re here to help you stay out of trouble.

 Copyright 2016 Floor Focus